If you want to prevent a particular ,NET

 Expose an event as part of your derived columnstyle that

 fires right before the call to the baseclass in the Edit override.
-This would allow
+This would allow the

-right before painting the cell to decide whether to paint a red background for the disabled cell.
-You could modify the eventargs
+painting the cell to decide whether to paint a red background

-to include a backcolor, and use this event to color cells based on row and column
+this event to color cells based on row and column values.

 To fully understand this example you need an understanding of the